Roofing Contractor in Martinsburg, OH

 Roof Replacement in Martinsburg

 Homes in Martinsburg built from the mid-1800s through the 1970s regularly carry substrate conditions that only become visible once existing shingle layers are removed, which is why every Platinum replacement begins with a full deck assessment before new materials go down.
 Old decks hold surprises.
 Class 4 impact-rated shingles are available on any replacement project, and Platinum provides the documentation insurers need to apply for premium discounts on upgraded installations.
-Roof Replacement
+Our Roof Replacement Services

 Roof Repair in Martinsburg

 A failed flashing seam on a pitched roofline over original board sheathing does not stop advancing once water finds a path in, and each week of delay allows moisture to migrate further beneath the shingle field before any interior sign appears.
 Stop the spread early.
 A targeted repair at the infiltration point, completed before the substrate absorbs a full season of moisture, is the difference between a limited fix and a full deck replacement on an otherwise sound structure.
-Roof Repair
+Our Roof Repair Services

 Metal Roofing in Martinsburg

 Standing seam and corrugated steel both handle Knox County's freeze-thaw cycles without the thermal cracking that shortens asphalt lifespan on the pitched rooflines common in older Martinsburg structures.
 Metal lasts decades longer.
 On the village's 19th-century frame and brick homes, steel eliminates the 20 to 30-year replacement cycle that asphalt demands, and corrugated profiles suit the proportions of rural agricultural residential construction throughout the area.
-Metal Roofing
+Our Metal Roofing Services

 Seamless Gutters in Martinsburg

 Harrod Run drains the area surrounding Martinsburg, and properties throughout the village need gutters that carry runoff away from foundations without seam joints that open under load and allow water to track back toward the fascia.
 Platinum fabricates seamless gutters on site to the exact run length of each installation, cutting material at the truck and fitting each section to the actual roofline dimensions of the home.
 No pre-cut sections are used.
 A single fabricated run from corner to downspout carries water away cleanly without the leak points that sectional gutters develop at every joint over time.
-Seamless Gutters
+Our Seamless Gutters Services

 Storm Damage and Insurance Claims in Martinsburg

 Ohio homeowners have one year from any qualifying storm event to file a property insurance claim, and Platinum accompanies every Martinsburg homeowner during the adjuster walkthrough to document the full scope of damage.
 Timing changes outcomes.
 On older frame and postwar ranch rooflines, adjusters working from the street or satellite imagery regularly miss flashing failures, cracked ridge material, and substrate deflection that only surfaces during an in-person inspection.
 Waiting until interior damage appears before scheduling an inspection risks losing the claim window before the full scope of damage is on record.
 Call (330) 275-0935 to get on the schedule.
-Storm Damage and Insurance Claims
+Our Storm Damage and Insurance Claims Services

 Amish Roofing Crews in Martinsburg